-Each cohort is made up of 8 startups, and you will get access to mentors, lab space, office space, funding expertise and access to investors with accounting support and more.
+Each cohort is made up of 8 startups, and you will get access to mentors, lab space, office space, funding expertise and access to investors with accounting software and support and more.

 Funding/duration: £1,000 grant fund available.
 The standard programme duration is 6 months.

 MadLab Arts & Tech Accelerator is a creative accelerator programme targeting artists and other creatives using digital technologies in their work.
 Alongside grant funding, you will receive studio space, access to expert mentors in the art/science technology space and other creative entrepreneurs.